dex4er/perl-Plack-Middleware-TrafficLog/README.md

 - with\_body

-    The false value disables logging of message's body.
+    The true value enables logging of message's body.

 - eol